 Rather than have these boys suffer without creativity, joy, and a sense of wonder of life, she offered to take these at-risk ten-year-old boys on a field trip that would re-design their present and future.
 In order to satisfy the school management, parents, and social decorum, she encouraged application of three adult males who were once considered at-risk and incorrigible who were now working, productive, eligible bachelors to be equal mentors to the boys so that she could mentor the young boys with kindness, respect, and credibility.

-The boys all held numbers in their hands, tickets of past reference to fights, juvenile detention, and emotional outbursts defined by lack, lack of being heard, lack of being valued, and lack of the feminine energy to create what had once been encoded into their DNA template and past life time realities.
+The boys all held numbers in their hands, tickets of past reference to fights, juvenile detention, and emotional outbursts defined by obstinance, which was really a mistranslation of not being heard, devalued, diminished, and insignificance.
+These beliefs originated from a lack of the feminine energy.

 Kai told the boys to stand in a line with their numbers based upon their own belief of pre-determined value of demerit.
 As the boys lined up with the boy in the front as “most likely to fail” or “most likely to be arrested,” she asked each boy to drop their number into a hat that she held in her hand.
 It was an ordinary Fedora hat one could buy at any outlet store, yet it was an unusually beautiful hat that a feminine woman could hold this handsome, manly hat as if it was her child, and this act of holding the masculine with respect carried significance with these boys of insignificance.